taoensso/carmine/README.md

 Plenty.
 Among them there's [redis-clojure](https://github.com/tavisrudd/redis-clojure), [clj-redis](https://github.com/mmcgrana/clj-redis) based on [Jedis](https://github.com/xetorthio/jedis), [Accession](https://github.com/abedra/accession), and (the newest) [labs-redis-clojure](https://github.com/wallrat/labs-redis-clojure).

-And yet- there remains no easy answer to an obvious question: *which one should you use?*.
-One choice will leave you with performance but poor feature coverage, another with reliability at the cost of flexibility or an unnecessarily awkward API.
+Each has its strengths.
+But these strengths often fail to overlap, leaving one with no easy answer to an obvious question: *which one should you use*?

 Carmine is basically an attempt to **cohesively bring together the best bits from each client**.